mattb112885/clusterDbAnalysis/README.md

 [wiki](https://github.com/mattb112885/clusterDbAnalysis/wiki) for complete directions).
 All of these scripts must be run from the root directory of the repository (as e.g. ./setup_step1.sh).

+* convertGenbank2table.py

+    Use this to take Genbank files (anything Biopython can read) and format them for use with ITEP.
+Note - put your input genbank

+    files anywhere EXCEPT in the genbank/ directory (the files will have db_xrefs added and will be placed there automatically with

+    filenames expected by ITEP scritps)

 * setup_step1.sh

     Backs up existing organisms file, generates a new one from the genbank files, and reconciles abbreviations.